-Hereafter we assume that $G$ is a finite Coxeter group, i.e. there exists a $G$-stable $\RR$-subspace $V_{\RR}$ of $V$ such that the canonical map $V_{\RR}\otimes_{\RR}\CC \to V$ is bijective and $G$ is generated by reflections of order $2$.
+From now on we shall assume that $G$ is a finite real reflection group, i.e. there exists a $G$-stable $\RR$-subspace $V_{\RR}$ of $V$ such that the canonical map $V_{\RR}\otimes_{\RR}\CC \to V$ is bijective and $G$ is generated by reflections of order $2$.
 We also assume that the action of $G$ on $V$ is irreducible.

-It is known that there exists a set of basic invariants $x^1,\cdots,x^n$ and if we denote their degrees by $d_1 \leq \cdots \leq d_n$, then they have the following properties (Bourbaki \cite{Bourbaki}). \begin{enumerate} \item The action of the Coxeter transformation $g \in G$ on $V$ has the eigenvalues
+It is known that there exists a set of basic invariants $x^1,\cdots,x^n$ and if we denote their degrees by $d_1 \leq \cdots \leq d_n$, then they have the following properties (cf. Bourbaki \cite{Bourbaki}). \begin{enumerate} \item The action of a Coxeter transformation $g \in G$ on $V$ has the eigenvalues

 \item They have a duality

 \item We have